somyaknotfound/weather-dashboard/readme.txt

 2. Core functionality implementation and styling
 3. Integration, testing, and optimization

+// NOTE: This API key is deliberately deactivated and only shown for demonstration purposes.
+// In a real application, API keys should be stored in environment variables.

 This project demonstrates my ability to create a fully-functional, user-centric web application while implementing modern JavaScript practices and problem-solving through debugging challenges.